mattias-p/netbase/README.md

 * Review FFI with regard to advice on object-based APIs.
   (https://rust-unofficial.github.io/patterns/patterns/ffi/export.html)
 * What happens if we `die` in Perl callbacks called from Rust?
-  Could it be undefined behavior?
+  Could this be undefined behavior?
 * Mitigate the risk for memory errors.
 (Using [Valgrind] or [UniFFI] or something).